subhojit777/imag/doc/src/09010-contributing.md

 by contributing to imag.

-## Without Github

-Contributing without a github account is perfectly fine and actually encouraged as we try to move away from github step by step.
 Feel free to contact [us via our mailinglist](http://imag-pim.org/mailinglist/) and/or submit patches via mail (use `git format-patch` and `git send-email`, always add a cover letter to describe your submission).